clivetong/Talks/HowAWSSayYouWriteASaaS/README.md

 - Routing
 - Availability and blast radius
 - Simpler cost attribution
-- But isolation is easy via accounts or VPCs
+- Isolation is easy via accounts or VPCs

 ---